Chart Color Schemes

 Educational attainment in Ormeau (East) - Stapylton aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 16.2%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 11.8%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.8%).
+The area has lower university qualification rates than the Australian average, with 16.2% compared to 30.4%.
+Bachelor degrees are most common at 11.8%, followed by postgraduate qualifications at 2.6% and graduate diplomas at 1.8%.
 Vocational credentials are prevalent, with 44.3% of residents aged 15+ holding them, including advanced diplomas (13.1%) and certificates (31.2%).
 Educational participation is high, with 36.1% of residents currently enrolled in formal education, including 13.7% in primary, 11.4% in secondary, and 3.8% in tertiary education.

 Educational participation is notably high, with 36.1% of residents currently enrolled in formal education.
 This includes 13.7% in primary education, 11.4% in secondary education, and 3.8% pursuing tertiary education.